SauhaardW/FitHub/README.md

 `cd frontend`
 4. Start the server
 `npm start`
+5. (Optional) If you'd like to view the DB using a GUI, download and install [MongoDB Compass](https://www.mongodb.com/products/compass) and connect to the URI provided in the `backend/.env` file

 You should now have the website running locally at the address specified by the `npm start` command.
 Any changes you make should be automatically reflected on your browser.